The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 Negative feedback might seem like a setback, but it's actually a treasure trove of insights.
 Here's why it's so important:

-• Builds trust: By addressing issues and making changes based on negative feedback, you can build trust with your clients.
+• Builds trust: By addressing issues and making changes based on negative feedback, you can build trust with your patients.
 This shows them that you take their concerns seriously and are dedicated to providing the best service possible.

 According to a Harvard Business Review study, negative feedback rarely leads to improvement on its own.
 Instead, it often drives individuals to seek out more positive reviews, a phenomenon the researchers termed "shopping for confirmation."